istvnurbn/cv/README.md

 ### GitHub

-There are two actions set up in this repo to compile PDF files:
+There are two actions set up in this repository to compile PDF files:

 - The `manual_build.yml` will do this on demand by clicking the *Run workflow* button under `Actions` **>>** `Workflows` **>>** `Build CV on demand`.
 The resulting PDFs will be available zipped in the `Artifacts` section of the successful run's summary.